 Non alcoholic gin, along with other non alcoholic drinks is such an interesting subject.
 The number of people choosing a teetotal lifestyle is growing steadily.
 The current generation of 18 to 24 year-olds is opting more and more to abstain from drinking alcohol as they follow a cleaner diet and a healthier lifestyle.
 Seasoned drinkers are also changing their habits by regularly taking part in temporary alcohol-free periods, such as the increasingly popular Dry January.

-Cutting out the booze used to mean that you only had the choice of drinking orange juice, sodas or plain old water, but that is all changing.
+Cutting out an aperitif used to mean that you only had the choice of drinking orange juice, sodas or plain old sparkling water, but that is all changing.
 Manufacturers are seeing an opportunity to create adult soft drinks that can be savoured on a night out.
 Low-alcohol beer, virgin cocktails and non-alcoholic wine are widely available in a variety of venues, and the quality is improving rapidly.
+In fact, fighting for the best non-alcoholic spirits top spot, is proving to be a profitable venture for so many.

 With gin becoming the alcoholic drink of the moment with an ever-expanding choice of flavours being offered, innovative beverage producers are successfully satisfying both trends at once by delivering an exciting range of alcohol-free gin.
 Whether you are looking for a strong botanical taste, a fruity pink gin alternative or a luxurious alcohol-free drink to enjoy on a special night out, there is something out there for you.